dabrahams/bbproto/README.markdown

    that need to be updated as the source tree changes.

-7. Cloning a single configuration repository (and perhaps its submodules) prepares the entire configuration
+7. Cloning a single configuration repository (and perhaps its git submodules) prepares the entire configuration

 8. Customizations of `buildbot create-master`-generated files (see `public_html`) can be stored in the source repository.